“Academic qualifications are important and so is financial education. They’re both important and schools are forgetting one of them.”

-As long as these wants truly bring you value and enjoyment, you should definitely spend money on them.
+As long as these wants truly bring you value and enjoyment, spend money on them.

 But what about the purchases that don’t add value to your life?

-What purchases are you making that you can live without?
+What acquisitions are you making that you can live without?

-Are you buying things you don’t need with money that you don’t have to impress the people whom you don’t like on social media platforms that you don’t belong on?
+Are you buying things you don’t need with money you don’t have to impress the people whom you don’t like on social media platforms you don’t belong on?

-To have a clear understanding of where your money is going, you must track your purchases!
+To have a clear understanding of where your money is going, track your purchases!

-Determine what costs can be reduced or eliminated so you can have more money to support endeavors that truly add value to your life.
+Determine what costs can be reduced or eliminated so you can have more money to support endeavors which truly add value to your life.

 If you want to take your wealth to the next level, then invest in yourself.